squishedfox/squishedfox-com/_docs/education/CompTIA/A+ 220-1101 (Core 1)/Mobile.md

 # Virtual Reality Headsets

-- Provide ability to engage in augmented and virutal reality
+- Provide ability to engage in augmented and virtual reality

 # Hardware